A team of researchers has developed a new method to speed up the stabilization of chaotic systems.

 The new method can be a thousand times faster

 Depending on the system, the new method may easily be 100 or 1000 times faster, and requires significantly fewer interventions.
 “What’s more, theoretically this would permit stabilization of very complex movement patterns for Amos”, Timme adds.
-Until now, the more complex the string of movements and thereby the respective activity pattern are, the harder the pattern to stabilize.
+Until now, the more complex the string of movements and thereby the respective activity patterns are, the harder the pattern to stabilize.
 “Our method implies that Amos can select new gaits which were not feasible before.”

 So far, the new method is only a theoretical concept.
 However, the next step is to try it out on Amos behaving in the real world.
 Other applications are also plausible, for example, where chaos control is used to stabilize cardiac rhythms or to operate chaotic lasers.